Los Angeles, California Population 2020

 Los Angeles Population Growth

 California's population as a whole is expected to grow more slowly in the coming decades, which means it will benefit from a slower but healthy growth rate of about 1% each year.
 The decline in the state's growth rate is attributed to a sharp decline in immigration to the area.
-This is a much more natural growth rate than the area has seen for much of the last century.
+This is a much more natural growth rate than the city has seen for much of the last century.

 The last census counts in the state were 2% lower than previous projections, and most of the difference was attributed to Los Angeles County.
 Today, the Inland Empire of California is seeing the most explosive growth, not Los Angeles.